New Student Timeline

 As students move to campus and begin classes, they are faced with new opportunities to make their own choices, balance social and academic life, and experience new freedoms.
 Feelings of homesickness and the desire for frequent contact with family are common.

-The Office of Community Engagement can help connect new and transfer students to campus through involvement programs and events.
+The Office of Residential and Student Life can help connect new and transfer students to campus through involvement programs and events.
 Students are also getting to know their roommates, making new friends on campus, adjusting to college policies and procedures, and finding their way around.

 This tends to be a time when students incur a lot of expenses for items such as textbooks, school supplies, and room decorations/furnishings.